phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 It is important (for me, at least!) as the machine works, and the X axis moves, that the wires to the carriage are organized and well protected.
-I have some nice 1/2" black sheathing that works well to collect the spindle motor, z axis stepper motor, and z axis limit switchs wires into a single bundle from the control board to the X axis csarriage.
+I have some nice 1/2" black sheathing that works well to collect the spindle motor, z axis stepper motor, and z axis limit switches wires into a single bundle from the control board to the X axis carriage.

 But it was also important that the whole bundle doesn't move around and/or stress the connectors to the control board.
 So I decided to firmly attach the